 I read the incredible memoir, The Diving Bell and the Butterfly several years ago and also watched the film.
 I nearly always prefer books over films as they can be more rich in metaphors and nuances.
 Jean-Dominique Bauby suffered a stroke which left him with locked-in syndrome where his mind was mentally sharp and aware but his body was light a lead weight with paralysis of nearly his whole body.

-Xanthe has suffered from mental illness for over 25 years and has been diagnosed with bipolar 1 disorder and anxiety.
+Xanthe has suffered from mental illness for over 25 years and has been diagnosed with bipolar 1 disorder, PTSD and social anxiety disorder.